wp-plugins/e-mailit/readme.txt

 * Easy to install and to customize.
 * Standalone Buttons Configuration.
 Simple configuration controls allow you to display your choice of social networks, as well as modify style, position, size, and order.
 Use small or large buttons, square or circle, vertical or horizontal, custom image or colored share icons, add global and original share counters
 * Pinterest Shareable Images is the best way for publishers who want to make their content more shareable
+* Brand your Twitter social shares by including your Twitter handle and engage new followers
 * Custom Placement.
 Choose exactly where you want E-MAILiT website tools to appear
 * Google Analytics integrated.
 Your sharing stats automatically roll into your Social Plugin metrics
 * Auto Show Share overlay will appear after a custom time duration given by you, encouraging your visitors to share your site's content, offering them an easy way to engage effectively